kristopherjohnson/bitsybasic/README.md

 - `finchlib` builds an OS X Cocoa framework containing all of the FinchBasic code and a unit test bundle.
 This is the scheme used most often for development.
 See the `finchlibTests.swift` file for the unit tests.
 - `finchlib_Release` is like `finchlib`, but uses the Release configuration instead of Debug for unit tests and other tasks.
 Use this profile to verify that code correctly when built with Swift compiler optimization enabled.
 - `BitsyBASIC` is an iOS app that presents a console-like display and runs the FinchBasic interpreter.
 This app currently runs fine in the iOS Simulator, but crashes when run on an actual device.
+- `finchlib_cpp` is a translation of the Swift code in `finchlib` to Objective-C and C++.
+This is used by `BitsyBASIC` to work around bugs in the Swift compiler and/or run-time library.

 ### Parsing and Evaluation